Psychology and law careers

-A second draft will be posted in February, at least one month before the AP-LS conference in Portland, Oregon.
+The latest version of the APLS Scientific Review Paper on Eyewitness Identification (PDF, 1.7MB) is now available for review.
 There will also be a session presented by the authors in Portland to discuss the second draft.
 Additional comments and suggestions on the second draft will be collected following the Portland session.

 Also, any concerns or questions about the process can be directed to the chair of the AP-LS Scientific Paper Review Committee, Mark Costanzo.

-Welcome to the website of APA Div.
-41, the American Psychology-Law Society (AP-LS).
-AP-LS works to advance the contributions of psychology to the understanding of law and legal institutions through basic and applied research; promotes the education of psychologists in matters of law and the education of legal personnel in matters of psychology, including the appropriate use of psychologists in the legal system; and informs the psychological and legal communities and the general public of current research, educational and service activities in the field of psychology and law.
+Welcome to the American Psychology-Law Society (AP-LS) website!
+We are Div.
+41 of the American Psychological Association.
+AP-LS members and the organization itself work to advance the contributions of psychology to the understanding of law and legal institutions through basic and applied research; promote the education of psychologists in matters of law and the education of legal personnel in matters of psychology, including the appropriate use of psychologists in the legal system; and inform the psychological and legal communities and the general public of current research, educational and service activities in the field of psychology and law.